 What is included in the entrance fee:

-Inside Casa Batlló visitors will also find a souvenir shop with exclusive gifts and a wide variety of Gaudí books.
+Inside Casa Batlló visitors will also find a souvenir shop with gifts that are exclusively related to the house and a wide variety of Gaudí books.

 Entrance tickets to Casa Batlló with audio guide

 You can purchase your admission tickets to Casa Batlló in advance of your trip by following the link below.
 The admission ticket also includes an informative audio guide that explains the stories behind each room in Casa Batlló (audio guide is available in 10 different languages, English, Spanish, Catalan, French, German, Italian, Portuguese, Russian, Chinese, and Japanese).
 Each point along the audio guide tour is labelled by a number that corresponds with the audio guide track.
 The audio guide is good for anyone interested in learning more about Guadi's thought processes behind the design of this iconic building.

 |The coloured ceramics on the façade were influenced by the colours of natural corals.|